Helicity Constraints To Soft Factor Of All Spin: Introduction

-Over the past couple of decades, it has become increasingly clear that soft factorizations are universal properties of scattering amplitudes, and the corresponding soft factors turn out to be operators.
-Such operators depend mainly on the assymptotic properties of the external particles involved in the process but not on the underline high energetic interactions.
-In \cite{Strominger:2017zoo}, it is suggested that such universality of the theorem could be understood in terms of asymptotic symmetries of the amplitudes and the physical properties of the soft particle; in \cite{Marotta:2019cip, Elvang:2016qvq}, they showed that the form of the soft operators depends on the spin of the soft particle.
+Over the past couple of decades, it has become increasingly clear that soft factorizations are universal properties of scattering amplitudes, and the corresponding soft factors are operators and depends mainly on the asymptotic properties of the external particles involved in the process but not on the underline high energetic interactions.
+In \cite{Strominger:2017zoo}, it is suggested that such universality of the theorem could be understood in terms of asymptotic symmetries of the amplitudes and the physical properties of the soft particle.
+In \cite{Marotta:2019cip, Elvang:2016qvq}, it is shown that the form of the soft operators depends on the spin of the soft particle.

-Despite the differences between the spin properties of photons and gravitons, them respective soft factors echo multiple similarities.
-In \cite{Weinberg:1965nx}, it was shown by Weinberg that graviton's leading soft factor behaves the same way as photons.
-They both contain the respective information on the corresponding soft particle, and both singular in the soft momentum region with a pole of order one.
-In \cite{Cachazo:2014fwa}, Cachazo and Strominger showed that sub-leading corrections to soft graviton has the same structure as the photon's sub-leadings in \cite{Low:1958sn}.
-Them respective sub-leading corrections are both constructed from the total angular momentum operator of the asymptotic particle states.
+Despite the differences between the spin properties of photons and gravitons, their respective soft factors exhibit multiple similarities.
+In \cite{Weinberg:1965nx}, Weinberg showed that the leading soft factor for gravitons behaves simiarly to hat for photons.
+Both contain the respective information on the corresponding soft particle, and are singular in the soft momentum region with a pole of order one.
+In \cite{Cachazo:2014fwa}, Cachazo and Strominger demonstrated that sub-leading corrections for soft graviton share the same structure as the photon sub-leading in \cite{Low:1958sn}.
+These sub-leading corrections are both constructed from the total angular momentum operator of the asymptotic particle states.